 - Whisk lightly to remove any lumps – don’t overmix or you will cause too much gluten to develop which will make the waffles tough.

-Step 3 – Add melted butter
+Step 3 – Add melted butter and egg whites

 - Heat the butter in the microwave (or a small saucepan) until just melted.